Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Comfortable button-up tops: If you’re teaching in Korea, make sure you have plenty of tops that cover your chest and shoulders.

 Clothing (based on your size): Unfortunately, most of the clothing in Korea is made for petite bodies.
-This means that if you’re tall, curvy, or medium-size and bigger, you’ll struggle to find clothes that fit.
+This means that if you’re tall, curvy, or medium-sized and bigger, you’ll struggle to find clothes that fit.
 In that case, make sure your packing list for Korea includes enough clothing for every season.
-Yes, there are international stores in Korea like Zara and H&M, but the option and sizes are limited.
+Yes, there are international stores in Korea like Zara and H&M, but the options and sizes are limited.

 Makeup: While Korea is arguably the beauty capital of the world, you’ll only find lighter shades of makeup.
 People of color and those with tanned skin will struggle to find a foundation that suits their skin tone.